reframejs/reframe/readme.md

 For example, if you add `htmlIsStatic: true` to a page config, then that page's HTML is rendered at build-time instead of request-time.
 So creating an HTML-static React app is simply a matter of setting `htmlIsStatic: true` to all page configs.

-In the following we create a web app by defining a page config `HelloPage`.
+Let's create a web app by defining a page config `HelloPage`:

 ~~~js
 // ~/tmp/reframe-playground/pages/HelloPage.html.js